DBOpenSource/easy-410c-oe/README.md

 cd easy-410c-oe
 ```

-If Android is currently on the device, used the recovery SD image to boot to fastboot,
+If Android is currently on the device, you will need to repartition the eMMC.
-connect the ADB cable and run:
+Use the recovery SD image to boot to fastboot, connect the ADB cable, and then run:

 ```
 make setup-emmc